-- Giving gifts to an individual student that are of a personal and intimate nature. - Kissing of any kind - Any type of unwelcomed and unnecessary physical contact with a student in a private situation. - Making or participating in sexually inappropriate comments, listening to or telling stories that are sexually oriented, or participating in sexual jokes, stories of a sexual nature, or inappropriate sexual comments. - Discussing inappropriate personal troubles or intimate issues with a student in an attempt to gain their support and understanding. - Seeking emotional involvement with a student for your benefit. - Becoming involved with a student so that a reasonable person may suspect inappropriate behavior.
+- Giving gifts to an individual student that are of a personal and intimate nature. - Kissing of any kind. - Any type of unwelcomed and unnecessary physical contact with a student in a private situation. - Making or participating in sexually inappropriate comments, listening to or telling stories that are sexually oriented, or participating in sexual jokes, stories of a sexual nature, or inappropriate sexual comments.

-- Intentionally being alone with a student away from the Organization or in a room with a student with the door and blinds of an interior window closed. - Inappropriate remarks about the physical attributes or development of anyone. - Allowing students in your home. - Communication with students through use of technology or social media, where the content of such communication is not about Organization or Organization activities. - Excessive attention toward a particular student.
+- Discussing inappropriate personal troubles or intimate issues with a student. - Becoming involved with a student so that a reasonable person may suspect inappropriate behavior. - Intentionally being alone with a student away from the Organization or in a room with a student with the door and blinds of an interior window closed. - Inappropriate remarks about the physical attributes or development of anyone. - Allowing students in your home without parent and supervisor permission. - Communication with students through use of technology or social media, where the content of such communication is not about Organization or Organization activities.